chunhsienho/Self-Driving-CarND-Behavioral-Cloning-P3/writeup_template.md

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 2352 number of data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20%(588) of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 10 since the loss does not decrease much after that.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.